 While wildlife rehabilitation is the key focus, our Centre is dedicated to providing education in our community about local wildlife issues.
 We are a resource for the public regarding wildlife.
 As Northern Ontario cities expand into wild spaces and human-wildlife interactions increase, there is a greater need for wildlife rehabilitation centres such as Wild at Heart.

 In addition, we participate in many community-run events, such as conferences and festivals.
-In 2016, we attended the Sudbury Protocol Conference, Roots & Shoots at Science North, the Sudbury Gardening Festival, the IODE City of Lakes Neighbours Helping Neighbours Yard Sale, and the Northern Lights Festival Boréal.
+We have attended the Sudbury Protocol Conference, Roots & Shoots at Science North, Seedy Saturday, the Sudbury Gardening Festival, the IODE City of Lakes Neighbours Helping Neighbours Yard Sale, Woof Fest, North Bay Farmers’ Market, Annual Fall Harvest – Kenjgewin Teg, the Northern Lights Festival Boréal, and participated in the Greater Sudbury Public Library summer workshop tour.
 We are dedicated to promoting awareness and education about wildlife issues in our community and devoted to helping our community live peacefully with wildlife.

 Our education committee also hosts workshops in classrooms and community groups like Girl Guides and Boy Scouts.
 Our workshops are aligned with the Ontario Curriculum for Science and Technology, Arts, and Social Studies for grades 1-10, and include a PowerPoint, photos and videos of the animals in our care, and an interactive component if you prefer (game or craft).
 These presentations are 30, 60, 90, or 180 minutes long.
 Each workshop attendee should bring an item off our online wishlist or $5.